dimpolo/partialdebug/README.md

 # partialdebug

-Derive Debug for types where not all fields implement Debug
+Derive Debug for types where not all fields implement Debug.

+This relies on specialization and thus requires nightly.

 #### Non Exhaustive

+Requires the `debug_non_exhaustive` feature.
+Only available for structs with named fields.

 ```rust
 #![feature(debug_non_exhaustive)]